 Researchers do not yet understand all the factors that cause migraines.
 It appears they may be caused in part by changes in the level of a body chemical called serotonin.
-Serotonin plays many roles in the body and effects blood vessels.
+Serotonin plays many roles in the body and affects blood vessels.
 When serotonin levels are high, blood vessels constrict (shrink).
 When serotonin levels fall, the blood vessels dilate (swell).
 This swelling can cause pain or other problems.
 Another cause being studied is that migraine headaches go along with a spreading pattern of electrical activity in the brain.

 Some research suggests there could be a heredity factor for migraines, meaning they may run in families.
 Researchers have identified some genes associated with migraines.
 They are unsure why these genes impact some people more than others.
 The American Migraine Foundation reports that if one of your parents has migraines, there is a 50% chance that you will, too.
 If both of your parents have migraines, your chances jump up to 75%.
 Ultimately, migraines seem to be caused by a combination of factors: genetic, environmental, and lifestyle.

 Women are more likely to have chronic migraines (migraines that occur 15 days a month or more).
 This is likely linked to hormones.
 Hormones fluctuate each month around the time of your period.
 They can also fluctuate if you are pregnant or going through menopause.

 What are some migraine risk factors and triggers?

 Some risk factors make you more likely to get migraine headaches.
 Other things may trigger a migraine.